The Gods of Mars: Characters

-Literary significance and criticism

-Many consider the first three books of the Martian series to be a trilogy.
-The books are a showcase of Burroughs’ talents: imagination, colorful descriptions, and adventure.
-Burroughs’ complicated and sometimes flamboyant prose, vocabulary, and grammatical constructions are surprisingly sophisticated for pulp fiction.

 Film adaptation

 Before the release of the 2012 film John Carter, producers Jim Morris and Lindsey Collins said that they were working on a sequel based on the second book, with the working title John Carter: The Gods of Mars.
 However, the film's poor box office performance put plans for sequels on hold, Eventually they were cancelled and in 2014 Disney allowed the rights to the novels to revert to Burroughs' estate.
 In 2022, 10 years after the film's release, director and cowriter Andrew Stanton shared details of how the sequel would have begun with TheWrap.